deepstructure/CodeChallenges/README.md

-# Code Challenges
+# Python Code Challenges
-My solutions to code challenges from Codewars and HackerRank.
+My Python 2.7 solutions to code challenges from Codewars and HackerRank.

 Format is: